Om Sai Prakash

 Enreddy Prakash Reddy a.k.a.
+Om Sai Prakash is a Kannada and Telugu film director and producer.

+Career

-Om Sai Prakash is a Telugu and Kannada film director and producer.
-Born in Phirangipuram in Guntur district of Andhra Pradesh, he started as an assistant to Kodi Ramakrishna and then charted his own course in direction.
-He directed Maa Inti Aadapoduchu, Amma Leni Puttillu, Kodalu Diddina Kaapuram, Khaidi Garu, Amma Durgamma, Amma Nagamma, Pelli Aadu Choopista, Naga Devatha, etc. in Telugu.
+Born in Phirangipuram in Guntur district of Andhra Pradesh, he left Phirangipuram to Chennai with the aim of becoming a film director.
+He started as an assistant to Kodi Ramakrishna and then charted his own course in direction.
 He has a trademark of directing films with sentimental and devotional themes.

-His films in Kannada, such as Anna Thangi, kitturina Huli, Thavarige Baa Thangi, and Golmaal Radhakrishna, were blockbusters in the Kannada film industry.
+While working in Telugu film Sardar Dharmanna as associate director, Vishnuvardhan, who acted in the film, encouraged him to come to Bengaluru and direct films in Kannada cinema.
+He made his directorial debut in Kannada with Sahasa Veera (1988).
+His films in Kannada, such as Anna Thangi, Kitturina Huli, Thavarige Baa Thangi, and Golmaal Radhakrishna, were blockbusters in the Kannada film industry.
+He directed Maa Inti Aadapoduchu, Amma Leni Puttillu, Kodalu Diddina Kaapuram, Khaidi Garu, Amma Durgamma, Amma Nagamma, Pelli Aadu Choopista, Naga Devatha, etc in Telugu.

+Personal life

 He is married to Ms Rajamma.
 His son Sai Krishna Enreddy works as a publicity designer, actor and a director.